 Some store owners will ask how a blog can help their e-commerce website.
 On the surface, it is a commitment to write a blog and keep it current.
 But a blog can be a great tool to improve your SEO.
 At the most basic level your blog posts and comments are content rich for SEO.
-However the real gold is in backlinks.
-Pingbacks notify your website when someone posts an article about it and trackbacks notify another website when you post an article referencing it.
+However, more weight is in backlinks.
+WordPress uses actions known as Pingbacks and Trackbacks.
+Pingbacks notify your website when someone links to it from an article, and Trackbacks notify another website when you post an article referencing it.
 Both pingbacks and trackbacks create a rich network of backlinks that can positively effect your SEO.
+Now the power is bringing a WordPress Magento Integration.

 Good news, we can combine these two great tools!